chesslab/chess-server/docs/restart.md

 ## Detailed Description

 The `/restart` command allows you to restart an existing game.
-You can either specify the unique game hash to restart a specific game or omit it to restart the current game.
+You can either specify the unique game hash to restart a specific game or ommit it to restart the current game.

 ## Parameters